 “With Ex Machina, I just knew we had something.
 I’d heard the recordings, I’d seen the early incarnations of the film with Geoff, but when I saw the full screening at the BFI, I knew it was going to do really well.
 I just know through experience when a score’s going to do really well and when it’s not… it’s an intuition, I think.”

-So with that in mind, what makes a classic Invada film score release – what do
+So with that in mind, what makes a classic Invada film score release – what do you look for?

 “In an ideal world, you’d have 10 Drive records each year – great film, great score, great artwork, great director and a huge fanbase, which is also a very cool fanbase.
 The reality is that those releases are few and far between.
 Today, when we hear something we like, both Geoff and I, we’ll look at the film, the way its been received.
 But we have worked on records where the film didn’t do that well at the box office, but the film score took on a life of its own… BEAK>’s soundtrack for Couple In A Hole, for example, just took on a life of its own – with FACT magazine suggesting that the score should have been nominated for an Oscar…”